openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 - Rx operation is initiated when RWN and EN bit of DATA_SETUP CSR is 1 and command is already transferred.

 - STATUS bit of the STATUS CSR reflects the status of Rx operation.

+Ofcourse, the command should be transferred successfully for Rx operation to start.

 End of transfer Interrupt
 ~~~~~~~~~~~~~~~~~~~~~~~~~